Liouville quantum gravity as a mating of trees: Preliminaries

 The reason that we assume that $X$ is a semimartingale is that it implies \cite[Proposition~19.14]{KAL_FOUND} that the structure of the set $\{t : X_t = a\}$ is such that the It\^o excursion decomposition (stated as Theorem~\ref{thm::ito_excursion_decomposition} below) applies.
 Proposition~\ref{prop::markov_local_time_reversal} is not stated in maximal generality; the hypotheses above both fit our setting and keep the proof simple.

 Assume that we have the same hypotheses as in Proposition~\ref{prop::markov_local_time_reversal}.
 For each $\epsilon \geq 0$, let $\CE(\epsilon)$ be the set of continuous functions $\phi \colon [0,T] \to \CX$ with $T \geq \epsilon$ and $\phi(0) = \phi(T) = a$.
 Suppose that $X$ is as in Proposition~\ref{prop::markov_local_time_reversal} and let $\nu$ be the It\^o excursion measure associated with the excursions that $X$ makes from $a$.
 That is, $\nu$ is the $\sigma$-finite measure on $\CE = \CE(0)$ with the following two properties: \begin{enumerate} \item For each $\epsilon > 0$, $\nu(\CE(\epsilon)) < \infty$ and \item The law of the sequence of excursions $(X^{j,\epsilon})$ that $X$ makes from $a$ with length at least $\epsilon$ (with each such excursion shifted in time so the excursions start at time $0$) is distributed i.i.d.\ according to $\nu(\cdot \giv \CE(\epsilon))$. \end{enumerate} (See \cite[Chapter~19]{KAL_FOUND} for additional introduction to the It\^o excursion measure.)
 Let $\CE(0;X)$ be the set of all excursions that $X$ makes from $a$ (with time shifted to start from time $0$).
 For each excursion $e \in \CE(0;X)$, we let $\ell(e)$ be the value of $\ell$ at the start time of the excursion under $X$.
 We now state the It\^o excursion decomposition for $X$.
 (See also \cite[Theorem~19.11 and Proposition~19.14]{KAL_FOUND}.)
 This is the first ingredient in the proof of Proposition~\ref{prop::markov_local_time_reversal}.
+Recall that we will use the abbreviation \ppp\ for Poisson point process.

 \begin{theorem} Let $du$ be Lebesgue measure on $\R_+$ and let $\nu$ be the It\^o excursion measure of $X$.
 Then the process $\{ (\ell(e),e) : e \in \CE(0;X)\}$ is distributed as a \ppp\ on $\R_+ \times \CE$ with intensity measure $du \otimes \nu$. \end{theorem}